WE ARE CLOSED MAY 4-5 for the DAFFODIL FESTIVAL. Come see us at our table.

 We’ve Come A Long Way…Maybe: The Changing Role of Women in Meriden Since 1900

-The exhibit is open to the public during our regular hours(see below) through the end of May as well as the first Sunday of April and May from 11-3.
+The exhibit is open to the public during our regular hours(see below) through the end of May.
 The exhibit is interactive.
 Please bring a cell phone and ear buds to access the audio fror the displays.
 You may also self guide by using the printed tour brochure.

 There is no charge for the exhibit.
 Groups of 8 or more are requested to reserve a time by calling 203-639-1913.